Phoenix rising is an apropos (and quite literal) way to describe the resurrection of this beautiful sewing machine table

 Constructing the mancave and craft studio in the basement has been a long 2+ year process for Hubs and has generated many trips to the waste station.
 On one such trip, this cast iron base caught my eye:

 Someone had abandoned it and it was destined for the landfill.
 At the waste stations in our city taking materials is strictly prohibited, but I didn’t let that stop me.
-It just so happened to be my birthday that day and I was able to convince the person monitoring the site to let me take the base home with me (with great hesitation on his part) It just pains me that something so beautiful and potentially useful would just have gone into a landfill!
+It just so happened to be my birthday that day and I was prepared to grovel for this ‘gift’.
+After whipping out my ID to prove it was my birthday, I was able to convince the person monitoring the site to let me take the base home with me (with great hesitation on his part).
+It just pains me that something so beautiful and potentially useful would just have gone into a landfill!
+Luckily everything just fell into place like it was meant to be!

 The base made its way onto a shelf in our garage and was re-discovered a few weeks ago when hubs was reorganizing: